 Italy - Market OverviewItaly - Market Overview

-- U.S. exports to Italy are concentrated in high-value sectors such as pharmaceutical products (17%), nuclear reactors and machinery (12%), and aircraft (7%).
+- U.S. exports to Italy are concentrated in high-value sectors such as pharmaceutical products (17%), machinery (12%), and aircraft (7%).

 - The United States remained by far Italy’s largest non-EU export market with roughly a 9% share of all non-EU exports.
-In 2017, the United States was Italy’s third largest destination for exports, with U.S. imports from Italy totaling $50.0 billion, following Germany and France.
-The U.S. had a goods trade deficit with Italy valued at $31.6 billion in 2016.
+In 2018, the United States was Italy’s third largest destination for exports, with U.S. imports from Italy totaling $50.1 billion, following Germany and France.
+The U.S. had a goods trade deficit with Italy valued at $31.95 billion in 2018.

-• In 2016 Italian foreign direct investment in the U.S. totaled $48.6 billion, supporting 75,300 American jobs.
+- In 2018 Italian foreign direct investment in the U.S. totaled $35.67 billion, supporting 78,200 American jobs.
 Top industry sectors for Italian FDI include industrial machinery, automotive components, metals, software and IT services, consumer products and alternative energy.

-• Italy’s cumulative inward FDI investment is well below the EU average due largely to structural problems, which affect domestic as well as foreign investment.
-U.S. direct investment in Italy totaled $24.6 billion in 2016, ranking Italy 8th in Europe, less than half of U.S. investment in France and one-fourth the size of U.S. FDI in Germany.
+- Italy’s cumulative inward FDI investment is well below the EU average due largely to structural problems, which affect domestic as well as foreign investment.
+U.S. direct investment in Italy totaled $30.70 billion in 2017, ranking Italy 8th in Europe, less than half of U.S. investment in France and one-fourth the size of U.S. FDI in Germany.
 U.S investment in Italy is concentrated in manufacturing, computer services and software, and energy, with significant industrial relationships in the aerospace and automotive sectors.

 - Italy has a population of approximately 61 million.
 Industrial activity is concentrated in the north from Turin in the west through Milan to Venice in the east.
 This is one of the most industrialized and prosperous areas in the world and accounts.